Capability Clarity

 Figure 1.
 Flowchart outlining the logic for when the process capability indices are reliable.

 Although you may be required to report the process capability indices regardless of the characterization, the knowledge revealed by characterization is quintessential to how you move forward.
 When a process is operated unpredictably, any changes to the process that do not address the influence of assignable causes will be worthless.
 While few in number, assignable causes are dominant in their effect.
 The only way to improve an unpredictable process is to eliminate the influence of the assignable causes.
 The only way to eliminate the influence of assignable causes is to identify them with a process behavior chart.
 Thus, when required to report the process capability indices, always present them with the associated process behavior chart.
-This will give the indices visual context that is overlooked when the values alone are presented.
+This will give the indices visual context that is overlooked when the only the values of the indices are reported.

 Figure 2.
 XmR chart of process data.

-While process behavior charts reveal the types of variation that influence process behavior, they do not reveal how the process is operating with regard to specifications.
+While process behavior charts reveal the types of variation that influence process behavior, they do not reveal how the process is operating with regard to the specification limits.
 Thus, in addition to a process behavior chart, process capability indices should also be presented with a capability histogram like the one shown in Figure 3.
-Capability histograms reveal the shape, center, and spread of process data in the context of the Upper Specification Limit (USL), the Lower Specification Limit (LSL), the target and the mean of the distribution.
+Capability histograms reveal the shape, center, and spread of process data in the context of the Upper Specification Limit (USL), the Lower Specification Limit (LSL), the target, and the mean of the distribution.
 The specification limits define the voice of the customer.
-They define what a customer is willing to pay for and what they will accept.
+They define what a customer is willing to pay for and what they will reject.

 Figure 3.
 Capability histogram, the associated process capability indices, and the characterization of the underlying causal system.

-By presenting the process capability indices with the context of both a capability histogram and a process behavior chart when reporting, a complete picture of the process lifecycle is revealed.
+By presenting the process capability indices with the context of both a process behavior chart and a capability histogram when reporting, a complete picture of the process lifecycle is revealed.
 The process behavior chart reveals the voice of the process.
 The capability histogram reveals the voice of the customer.
 The process capability indices reveal the relationship between the voice of the process and the voice of the customer.
 Anything less is a failure of due diligence and understanding.

 “Just because two quantities have meaning in their own right does not mean that you can form a ratio of those two quantities and end up with a meaningful result.”